deepsidhpura777/Visual-Question-Answering-Using-CNN-LSTM-based-Stacked-Attention-Model/README.md

 ### Stacked Attention Models

-Includes files for the stacked attention mechanism.
+Includes files for the stacked attention mechanism. embed_attention_vqa.py is the main file which handles the training procedure of the neural network. embed_attention_predictions.py handles the testing procedure by loading the saved model.

 ### Break down into end to end tests